 Office: Social Science Research Bldg., room 225C

 On Research Leave, 2014–2015

 Amy Dru Stanley's research and teaching focus on US history, from the early Republic through the Progressive Era.
 She is especially interested in the history of capitalism, slavery, and emancipation, and the historical experience of moral problems.
 Methodologically, she works at the intersections of intellectual, social, and legal history.
-Current interests extend to visual culture.

 Her current and former PhD students work on issues ranging from slavery and memory, risk, and urban space to marriage, civil rights, working women, consumer culture, the free press, temperance, tax policy, mental health, and criminal law.